 “The WMW is here to reinforce the importance of wearing a face mask to reduce the spread of COVID-19.
-It is even more imperative now because globally the numbers are still rising and in the absence of a vaccine, we must aggressively pursue non-pharmaceutical measures like regular handwashing, physical distancing, facemask wearing especially where physical distancing is difficult.
+It is even more imperative now because globally the numbers are still rising and in the absence of a vaccine, we must aggressively pursue non-pharmaceutical measures like regular hand washing, physical distancing, and facemask wearing especially where physical distancing is difficult.

 “In the absence of a vaccine that can prevent infection, and as COVID-19 cases increase globally, citizens must depend on these non-pharmaceutical measures and supportive management of suspected or confirmed cases to mitigate the impact of the disease and keep everyone safe and healthy.